Fairlight CMI: Adoption

 Peter Gabriel was the first owner of a Fairlight Series I in the UK.
 Boz Burrell of Bad Company purchased the second, which Hans Zimmer hired for many recordings during the early part of his career.
 In the US, Bruce Jackson demonstrated the Series I sampler for a year before selling units to Herbie Hancock and Stevie Wonder in 1980 for US$27,500 each.
 Meat-packing heir Geordie Hormel bought two for use at The Village Recorder in Los Angeles.
-Other early adopters included Todd Rundgren, Nick Rhodes of Duran Duran, producer Rhett Lawrence and Ned Liben of Ebn Ozn.
+Other early adopters included Todd Rundgren, Nick Rhodes of Duran Duran, producer Rhett Lawrence and Ned Liben of Ebn Ozn, the owner of Sundragon Recording Studios who served as the demonstration representative for Fairlight for the U.S. east of the Mississippi.

-The first commercially-released album to incorporate it was Kate Bush's Never for Ever (1980), programmed by Richard James Burgess and John L. Walters.
+The first commercially released studio album to incorporate the Fairlight was Kate Bush's Never for Ever (September 1980), programmed by Richard James Burgess and John L. Walters.

-Wonder took his Fairlight out on tour in 1980 in support of the album Stevie Wonder's Journey Through "The Secret Life of Plants" to replace the Computer Music Melodian sampler he had used on the recording.
-Geoff Downes used the Fairlight on Yes' 1980 album Drama and its subsequent tour.
+Wonder took his Fairlight out on tour in 1980 in support of the soundtrack album Stevie Wonder's Journey Through "The Secret Life of Plants" to replace the Computer Music Melodian sampler he had used on the recording.
+Geoff Downes used the Fairlight on Yes' 1980 studio album Drama and its subsequent tour.
 Downes later used the Fairlight on the Buggles' 1981 studio album Adventures in Modern Recording, and both in the studio and live with Asia.
+Mike Oldfield used the Fairlight CMI extensively on side one of his 1983 studio album Crises.

 The first classical album using the CMI was produced by Folkways Records in 1980 with composers Barton McLean and Priscilla McLean.